This Discussion channel is currently closed.

 Default_avatar

-Daniel Palmer over 8 years ago
+Daniel Palmer almost 9 years ago

 I'm not complaining that Xcel needs to raise their rates, but we do need to inform the public and at least make Xcel energy accountable, and get reliable measures on that accountability.
 As an Xcel customer I understand the need for raising the rates, but a 20 percent increase is absolutely unreasonable, and just plane robbery.
 If these rate increases are needed for using renewable sources, than ask the people that are demanding this to step up to the plate.